cstorm125/value/README.md

 See the analysis [here](http://cstorm125.github.io/value/).
 Codes in index.Rmd

-## Codebook
+## Codebookเี

-The [codebook](http://cstorm125.github.io/value/codebook.html) demonstrates how fundamental data on Thai stocks from the [Gurufocus](http://gurufocus.com) and SET TRI from [Stock Exchange of Thailand](http://set.or.th) are transformed into the tidy format used in this [analysis](index.html).
+The [codebook](http://cstorm125.github.io/value/codebook.html) demonstrates how fundamental data on Thai stocks from the [Morningstar](http://morningstar.com) and SET TRI from [Stock Exchange of Thailand](http://set.or.th) are transformed into the tidy format used in this [analysis](index.html).

 ## udf.csv